Bo83dev/Bo83dev/README.md

 ### Welcome to my profile! 👋

-I am Carol, a curious Frontend developer who loves to code and learn new technologies.
+I am a curious Frontend developer who loves to code and learn new technologies.

 ## The technologies, libs and frameworks I work with: